Communities

 The other one is a bit more tricky, because I have variables which contain values that get written before graph execution and they get read during graph execution and afterwards.
 I don't want to duplicate them to have python versions and TF versions of the same data, because I prefer not to have a redundant data model.

-daniel_s‭ wrote 8 months ago
+daniel_s‭ wrote about 1 year ago

 After more testing of lin_to_db I realized it doesn't work in all places with the pure tensorflow version, because it always returns a tf.Tensor, no matter if the input is a tf.Tensor or a float.
 But some subsequent code (in my case, json.dumps) can't handle tf.Tensor: TypeError: Object of type EagerTensor is not JSON serializable